CommandPost/CommandPost-Website/index.md

 GitHub Sponsors works on a monthly subscription model, but you can cancel at any time, so you can just make one big donation and cancel, or smaller monthly contributions.

-Starting on 13th November 2019, you'll also be able to sponsor the CommandPost project directly via GitHub, however, GitHub won't match the contributions.
+You can also sponsor the CommandPost project [directly via GitHub](https://github.com/sponsors/CommandPost), however, GitHub **won't** match the contributions.

 Alternatively, you can also make a donation via [PayPal](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=HQK87KLKY8EVN) (but would prefer you did a one-off payment through GitHub instead so they match your donation).